PlugShare/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a locations based on location id.
+This endpoint retrieves a location based on location id.

 ### HTTP Request